meibaoyao/meibaoyao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-IRL at School of AI, Jilin Uninversity studies the rule of reconfiguration of robot..
+IRL at School of AI, Jilin Uninversity studies the rule of reconfiguration of robot.

 Research in this lab is mainly concerned with solving problems that require a mixture of AI, mechanics and reconfigurable robots to adapt to unknown and dynamic situations and boost collaboration between people and devices.